ats-tandjoeng7/Mapping_Earthquakes/README.md

 ![Fig. 6](./Earthquake_Challenge/static/images/Mapping_Earthquakes_majorEQ_Past7Days20230220.png)
 **Fig. 6 Mapping major aftershocks following the major earthquake on Feb 6, 2023 and displayed on the `Satellite-Streets` background.**

-Fig. 5&ndash;6 illustrate the recorded strong earthquakes when both `Tectonic Plates` and `M4.5+ Past 7-Days` overlays were selected and displayed on a specified background map.
+Figs. 5&ndash;6 illustrate the recorded strong earthquakes when both `Tectonic Plates` and `M4.5+ Past 7-Days` overlays were selected and displayed on a specified background map.

 - Fig. 5 shows the devastating earthquake of M7.8 that struck Turkey on February 6, 2023 at around 01:17:35 UTC.
 - Fig. 6 shows multiple powerful aftershocks, including a M6.3 aftershock that subsequently struck the southern Turkey areas on February 20, 2023 at 17:04:29 UTC.